We have a number: it’s 20%

-In addition, the National Theatre Conference recently announced the National Initiative to Celebrate American Women Playwrights.
+In addition, the National Theatre Conference announced the National Initiative to Celebrate American Women Playwrights.
 Spearheaded by award-winning writer Robert Schenkkan, the NTC is enlisting its members affiliated with producing organizations or theaters to pledge to produce at least one work each year for the next three years by a contemporary American female playwright.

 And here’s a new measure for Southern California’s competitive LORT Theaters who have an eye on what’s going on in NY: